All-Natural Hair Spritz: A Moisturizing Hair Spray for Curly Hair

 Back when my hair was relaxed, the only oil I experimented with for my hair was olive oil.
 I used it after conditioning, when my hair was still dripping wet, to get a nice sheen when it dried.
 Adding oil to relaxed hair can lead to heaviness.
 I always hated when my hairdresser would spray my hair down after styling to add sheen.
-I find that adding the oil to wet hair produces the desired result.
+I find that adding oil to wet hair produces the desired result.

 When I was in the process of transitioning to natural hair, I read up on different natural oils and the benefits of each to natural hair.
 After doing my own research, these are the oils I went with to create a spritz I could use to moisturize my natural hair:

 Update: I wrote this post initially in 2012 when I was transitioning.
-I’ve since discovered how comedogenic (blocks pores) coconut oil actually is after it cause me some serious breakouts.
+I’ve since discovered how comedogenic (blocks pores) coconut oil actually is after it caused me some serious breakouts.
 Now, I steer clear of coconut oil and any product that lists it as an ingredient if that product is meant to be left in my hair.
 I still use it as a pre-poo or deep condition ingredient since those products will be promptly washed out of my hair.

+And voila, you’re own DIY hair spritz for natural black hair.
 All of these oils are beneficial to your hair in some way.
 As I was in the process of transitioning, I really wanted oils that stimulated hair growth and that’s why I chose to use peppermint essential oil and Jamaican black castor oil in my mix.

 Peppermint oil stimulates hair growth by increasing blood circulation to your scalp.
 It is an essential oil so you will only need a few drops in your mix.
 Bonus, your mixture will smell amazing with the peppermint oil added in.
-Especially if you’re not particularly fond of the smell of the castor oil.
+Especially if you’re not particularly fond of the smell of castor oil.

 Moisturizing Homemade Hair Spritz Recipe